PaddlePaddle/PaddleClas/docs/en/inference_deployment/whl_deploy_en.md

 ### 2.1 ImageNet1k models

 Using the `ResNet50` model provided by PaddleClas, the following image(`'docs/images/inference_deployment/whl_demo.jpg'`) as an example.
+Please refer to [this document](../algorithm_introduction/ImageNet_models_en.md) for the full list of ImageNet1k models.

 ![](../../images/inference_deployment/whl_demo.jpg)